Skip to main content

 Working on now

-• improving GP appointment booking journeys; this includes online consultation services as well as the direct ‘first come, first served’ appointment booking journey
+• improving GP appointment booking journeys; this includes through the use of online consultation services as well as directly bookable appointments

 • allowing patients on a Patient-Initiated Follow-Up (PIFU) pathway to request a follow-up appointment via the NHS App